 without hurry, as if it had never been.

 I draw from my daily life: the weather, my errands, my family.
 The moments I am drawn to record are visually arresting: a staggering group of clouds, someone’s posture when they are lost in concentration, or random patterns in puddles or shadows; but not neccesarily the events you would recall if someone asked about your day.

-For the past three years, I have been posting my daily drawings to Flickr, to my blog, and to Facebook.
+For many years now, I have been posting my daily drawings to Flickr, to my blog, and to Facebook.
 These can be simple line drawings, quick color studies, or a sketch that gets reworked the following day.
 A rewarding aspect of posting online is the feedback: the comments, the “likes”, and the conversation the pictures bring about.
 Many drawings are of the local sky and weather, and sometimes later I will run ito a friend who says, “I saw that the other day and wondered if you were going to draw it.”

 Since most people do not have time to hang out skygazing together, the drawings are a way to share a connection to nature.
 Usually I am painting a view from the back deck of our house while I am burning dinner for my family.